 Most wood oils take longer to dry as their formula consists of natural additives that take longer to evaporate and become hard (rigid).

 Purpose and Use

-Wood oil costs more than varnish because it is a natural oil that takes longer to extract.
-For instance, the Tung tree from which Tung oil is gotten is native to southern china, so you can expect it to be costlier than an average finish.
+Wood oil is more expensive than varnish as it’s a natural oil that takes longer to extract.
+For instance, Tung oil is created by the Tung tree which is native to Southern China.

 Cleaning and Maintenance